 After a few days of downtime, the party reconnected at Morgrave on Quentin’s urging to try to learn more about the Dhakaani relics they’d found.
 Quentin had been put in touch with one Professor Gydd Nephret, and she was very excited by their artifacts.
 She welcomed the opportunity to glean more information about them, but said it would take a couple of days, so the party parted ways again.

 That night, Jak was at Jonah’s like usual when there was a knock on the door – an Orien courier, looking for him.
-His delivery was a letter, sealed with the seal of the King’s Citadel.
-Jak eagerly opened it to find a summons from one Captain Saj Kalaes.
-Though Jak never knew Kalaes personally, he imagined that this summons meant he’d been recalled – that the Lanterns had forgiven him.
-The summons asked him to show up at noon tomorrow, and Jak had a good yet slightly restless sleep.
+His delivery was a letter bearing the seal of the King’s Citadel.
+As Jonah gave the courier a copper for his troubles, Jak eagerly opened it to find a summons from one Captain Saj Kalaes.
+Though Jak had never known Kalaes personally, he believed that this summons meant he’d been recalled – that the Lanterns had forgiven him.
+The summons ordered him to show up at noon tomorrow, and Jak had a good yet slightly restless sleep.

 The most resistance to Kalaes’ request for the party to find the remaining pieces of the crown came from the refugee scholar Quentin, and, surprisingly, the hobgoblin warrior Aruget.
 Both attempted to leverage Kalaes into agreeing to do something for the plight of the poor of the Cogs and High Walls in exchange for their help.
 Kalaes made it very clear that this was not within the Citadel’s purview, but eventually offered to speak to the Brelish parliament on their behalf.
-Aruget agreed without too many more attempts to bargain, but Quentin remained obstinate and suspicious, and Jak got frustrated with him.
-Kalaes left the room in order to give the party a chance to discuss the offer, and Jak got down to business.
-Telling Quentin it was a good offer and he should take it, Jak eventually resorted to pleading, saying that he would owe Quentin a debt if they could all do this, and Quentin grudgingly agreed.
-They called Kalaes back into the room, swore their fealty to Breland, and Kalaes left again to get the materials for their full briefing, leaving the party to wonder what they’d gotten themselves into, and Quentin having more questions about what Jak’s been hiding from them…
+Aruget agreed without too many more attempts to bargain, but Quentin remained obstinate and suspicious, and Jak quickly grew frustrated with him.
+As Kalaes left the room in order to give the party a chance to discuss the offer, Jak got down to business.
+Telling Quentin it was a good offer and that he should take it, Jak eventually resorted to pleading, saying that he would owe Quentin a debt if they could all do this, and Quentin grudgingly agreed.
+They called Kalaes back into the room, swore their fealty to Breland, and Kalaes left again to get the materials for their full briefing, leaving the party to wonder what they’d gotten themselves into,…and leaving Quentin with more questions about what Jak’s been hiding from them.